Japanese destroyer Yūgiri (1930): World War II history

 In March, Yūgiri joined "Operation T", the invasion of northern Sumatra, and the "Operation D", the invasion of the Andaman Islands.
 During the Indian Ocean raids, Yugiri, together with and and aircraft carrier is credited with sinking six merchant vessels.
-From 13–22 April Yūgiri returned via Singapore and Camranh Bay to Kure Naval Arsenal, for maintenance.
+From 13 to 22 April Yūgiri returned via Singapore and Camranh Bay to Kure Naval Arsenal, for maintenance.

 On 4–5 June, Yūgiri participated in the Battle of Midway as was part of the diversionary Aleutian Invasion force.
 In July 1942, Yūgiri sailed from Amami-Ōshima to Mako Guard District, Singapore, Sabang and Mergui for a projected second Indian Ocean raid.
 The operation was cancelled due to the Guadalcanal campaign, and Yūgiri was ordered to Truk instead, arriving in late August.
 After the Battle of the Eastern Solomons on 24 August, Yūgiri took on troops from transport ships while at sea, and sailed on to Guadalcanal.
 During this operation, she was struck by a direct hit near her bridge by a bomb from a United States Marine Corps SBD Dauntless dive bomber from Henderson Field, killing 32 crewmen, including the commander of Destroyer Division 20, Captain Yamada Yuji.
 After emergency repairs at Truk, Yūgiri returned to Kure Naval Arsenal in early October for repairs which took to the end of 1942.